tongwu2020/ISE/torchtune/README.md

 ## Dataset

+We provide the training data and evaluation data `https://www.dropbox.com/scl/fo/o2xx3ust6o52agayi1hwq/AAvP9lAgw5MNzKjbbCVfNrs?rlkey=8q68x3b9md7jj12na1vs614ai&st=w00kugel&dl=0`

-For training data, we store the data in the `data/train_data` folder, and the evaluation data is stored in the `data/eval_data` folder.
+Please download the data and put them in the `data` folder.

+The data should be organized as follows:

+- Training data: Place all training datasets in the `data/train_data` folder
+- Evaluation data: Place all evaluation datasets in the `data/eval_data` folder

 ## Training